 - Grains: buckwheat, barley, rye, wheat, corn, quinoa, millet

 - Herbs and spices: bitter or astringent herbs like parsley, thyme, and coriander seed

 - Grains: rice, wheat, cooked cereal

 - Nuts and seeds: cashews, pecans, pine nuts, Brazil nuts, sesame seeds, walnuts

-The Ayurvedic diet is a meal plan based on the principles of Ayurvedic medicine, a form of traditional medicine dating back thousands of years.
+The Ayurvedic diet is a meal plan based on the principles of Ayurvedic medicine, a form of traditional medicine originating on the Indian subcontinent dating back thousands of years.

 The diet involves eating or restricting certain foods based on your dosha, or body type, which is claimed to boost weight loss and support mindfulness.